jerryOkafor/Android-Kotlin-Boilerplate/README.md

 ## What you can learn from this repo

-- How to implement `UI tests(Instrumentation)` using Espresso and `logic tests (Unit test)` using JUnit4
+- How to implement `UI tests(Instrumentation)` using Espresso and `logic tests (Unit test)` using JUnit4.
-- Fundamental Kotlin language and basic usage
+- Fundamental Kotlin language and basic usage.
+- Continuous Integration with Travis ci.

 ## Library version

+- Buils Tools Version:27.0.2
+- Compile SDK Version: 27
+- Target SDK version: 27
+- Support Version: 27.0.2
+- Android Architecture version: 1.0.0
+- Dagger version: 2.12
+- Retrofit Version: 2.3.0
-- Kotlin: 1.1.4-3
+- Kotlin: 1.2.10
-- RxJava: 2.1.1
+- RxKotlin: 2.2.0
 - Espresso: 3.0.1 (espresso-core)

 ### Prerequisites

-You need AndroidStudio 3.0 to run this project.
+You need AndroidStudio 3.0 or higher to run this project.

 ```
 git clone https://github.com/po10cio/Android-Kotlin-Boilerplate.git